- 35 million websites tested and over 760,000 blocked by ISP content filters

-The report identifies over 8,000 domains have been blocked by ISPs in the last two years across just a handful of categories that would not appear to be harmful to children.
+The report identifies over 8,000 internet domains have been blocked by UK ISPs in the last two years across just a handful of categories that would not appear to be harmful to children.

 Along with the third-sector and related sites already mentioned, websites for builders, drainage companies, wedding services, photographers and religious groups are revealed to be disproportionately affected, with over 3,300 of those domains still blocked by at least one ISP.

-As a result there are 3.7 million households with active content filters plus mobile phone users who haven’t opted out of the default filters.
+As a result there are 3.7 million households with active online content filters plus mobile phone users who haven’t opted out of the default internet filters.

 Unfortunately, not only are these filters totally opaque but also very crude.
 For example, drainage company websites are often blocked – apparently because they advertise “unblocking” services, misidentifying them as online privacy tools that are deemed harmful content by ISPs.

-The indiscriminate nature of these filters is underlined by the fact that fewer than 5% of cases of previously blocked sites have failed to be overturned since 2017.
-Over the same period, 1,300 blocks were reversed, suggesting many more websites have been, and remain, incorrectly censored.
+The indiscriminate nature of these filters is underlined by the fact that fewer than 5% of cases of previously blocked websites have failed to be overturned since 2017.
+Over the same period, 1,300 website blocks were reversed, suggesting many more websites have been, and remain, incorrectly censored.

 The issue is compounded by two key factors: